 The condition of the residences in the RLA was determined by field investigation and the County Assessor's records.
-The structures are in Very Good to Excellent+ condition.
+The structures were all considered to be in Very Good or Good+ condition, with only one house receiving simply a Good rating.
 These findings are summarized in the following table.